 6.7 We provide no warrant if:

-a) Purchaser modifies the delivery item or has it modified by a third party without our consent and the rectification of the defect is hereby rendered impossible or unreasonably difficult.
-In any case, Purchaser shall bear
+a) the Purchaser modifies the delivery item or has it modified by a third party without our consent and the rectification of the defect is hereby rendered impossible or unreasonably difficult.
+In any case, the Purchaser shall bear

 b) The delivery item was not set up by our personnel or was set up or put into operation against their instructions;

 c) Our operating and maintenance instructions were not followed or the delivery item was employed or used in any other improper manner;

 d) The delivery item was operated by incompetent, untrained personnel;